mariostawdros/egain-chatbot/README.md

 - The chatbot should open in your browser

 ## Brief Explanation of My Approach
-For this project, I wanted to create a simple, clean, and functional chatbot that could simulate tracking a lost package — something you'd expect to use on a real e-commerce website.
+For this project, I wanted to create a simple, clean, and functional chatbot that could simulate tracking a lost package.
 I stuck to using just HTML, CSS, and JavaScript to keep the app lightweight and browser-friendly, while still showcasing thoughtful interaction design and technical depth.

 🔹 Conversation Design:
 I started by mapping out the core conversation flow.
 The goal was to simulate a user asking about a lost package and the bot providing helpful responses like: